My First-Hand Experience with Melanoma

 At first, I thought I had possibly irritated the mole while shaving that morning, but based off of its appearance, in my heart, I knew it was likely a Melanoma.

 My suspicions were confirmed after what felt like a long wait for my biopsy results; I was diagnosed with Stage 1 Melanoma.
 While not good news, I was thankful it was Stage 1 and not something more aggressive.
 I immediately called my DuPage Medical Group colleagues who offered encouragement and advice.
-That same afternoon, Dr. Ashish Bhatia conducted excision of the mole, which ended up being larger than a half-dollar in size.
+That same afternoon, my former colleague, Dr. Ashish Bhatia, conducted excision of the mole, which ended up being larger than a half-dollar in size.
 He and his staff were caring and supportive.
 Due to the location of my wound, I was unable to have stitches, but through appropriate care and assistance from my husband, I experienced a relatively quick and manageable recovery.

 Following labs and X-rays, I visited oncologist Dr. Daniel Frank.
 When he asked about my mental state during the consult, I broke down into tears, now fully understanding the mental exhaustion of being a patient with a potentially life-threatening disease.
 While I’ve treated hundreds of Melanoma cases, experiencing this diagnosis and treatment as a patient brought a whole new perspective and made me more empathetic to my patients.